How Much Protein Do Young Athletes Need? Evidence-Based Guidelines by Age & Sport

 Practice ends at 6 PM.
 Dinner isn't until 8 PM.

-Studies show post-workout protein + carbs within 60 minutes improves recovery markers by 20-30% compared to delayed feeding.
+Studies show post-workout protein plus carbs within 60 minutes improves recovery markers by 20-30% compared to delayed feeding.
 That's not nothing.

-The 6 Best Protein Sources for Young Athletes (Ranked by Compliance)
+The 6 Best Protein Sources for Young Athletes (Ranked by What Kids Will Eat)

 Because the best protein source is the one they'll actually eat.